DevEpos/ui5-version-check/README.md

     ui5vc check <options>
     ui5vc c <options>

-    Checks the validity of UI5 versions
+    Checks the validity of UI5 versions.
+Via the option '--fix' it also possible to correct invalid versions

 OPTIONS

     -p | --basePath <path>

         Base path to start

     -m | --manifestPaths <paths>

-        Paths to manifest.json files
+        Paths to manifest.json files.
+If ommitted every manifest.json file starting from the provided basePath will be checked

     --allowedDaysBeforeEocp